What wins lasting change in today’s world? Nimble teams building creative and transformative advocacy campaigns that engage people in meaningful ways.

 When and where is the workshop held?

-We typically run a Campaign Accelerator workshop from Monday to Friday.
-We have specific space and location requirements for a workshop to be a success, so please discuss these with your facilitator.
+We typically run a Campaign Accelerator workshop from Monday to Friday and can run over two weeks if training virtually.
+For in-person, we have specific space and location requirements for a workshop to be a success, so please discuss these with your facilitator.

 Can this happen in a language other than English?